cbinsights/form-design-system/README.md

 All packages managed by `form-design-system` share the same version.
 If the major, minor, or patch version for this project changes, all packages will be published with the update.

+**Please update the minor or major version as appropriate when making changes in a branch**

 #### Updating version number
 We commit the major and minor version in [`Jenkinsfile`](https://github.com/cbinsights/form-design-system/blob/master/Jenkinsfile#L10).
 Jenkins populates the patch version with its build number.